 Steven Campbell is a senior associate in the firm’s Construction & Government Contracts Group.
 Mr. Campbell focuses his practice on the representation of contractors and owners in litigating construction and government contracts-related disputes.
 He also routinely advises government contractors on the negotiation of and compliance with government contracts.
-Mr. Campbell has substantial experience in representing government contractors with respect to government investigations and procurement protests before federal, state and municipal bodies.
+Mr. Campbell has substantial experience in representing government contractors facing government investigations and procurement protests before federal, state and municipal bodies.

 Mr. Campbell received his J.D., magna cum laude, from the University of Tennessee, where he served as editor of the Tennessee Law Review.
-While in law school, Mr. Campbell held a judicial extern with the Knoxville Criminal Court and served as a student attorney in the UT Legal Clinic.
+While in law school, Mr. Campbell held a judicial externship with the Knoxville Criminal Court and served as a student attorney in the UT Legal Clinic.
 Mr. Campbell received his B.A., cum laude, in 2004 from Millsaps College, where he majored in philosophy and religious studies.

-- Counsel to a Nasdaq company in federal government investigations regarding a contractor’s compliance with procurement regulations.
+- Counsel to a NASDAQ company in federal government investigations regarding a contractor’s compliance with procurement regulations.

 "GSA's IT Schedule 70: How to make it worth hte effort," Westlaw Journal / Government Contract, Vol. 24, Issue , September 3, 2010.

 3 September 2010